For the latest version of this help, see: https://help.apptio.com/en-us/cloudability/whats-new.htm

 - Supported services are EC2, EBS, S3, RDS, Redshift

-- Resources are ranked by Priority, on a scale of 0-100 (higher values indicate greater opportunity for savings)
+- Resources are ranked by Priority on a scale of 0-100 (higher values indicate a greater opportunity for savings)

 - Key utilization metrics for each service (e.g. CPU, Memory, Idle time) are used to generate a composite Utilization score, and additional details (e.g. max and average) are available by exporting a Detailed Report